John Stainer: Magdalen College

 In 1860 he became organist at Magdalen College, Oxford, initially for a period of six months, at a salary of £120 per year.
 His duties included playing for services, training the choir and leading them on Fridays, a day on which the organ was not used.
 A new organ had been installed five years earlier that was ideal for developing his talent.
 He proved satisfactory in the post, and his contract was made permanent.
 He was permitted to study for a degree as long as it did not interfere with his duties, and he chose to do so in the expectation that it would raise his social status.
 He gained his BA in 1864 and his MA two years later and was keen to proceed to his Mus Doc, which would raise his standing within the university.

 Unfailingly conscientious as a choirmaster, Stainer introduced new anthems and service music, bringing the choir to a higher level of attainment than it had previously seen.
 It had been the custom for the adult choir members, the lay clerks, not to attend practice at all; but Stainer had a magnetic personality and persuaded them to come.
 Their more regular attendance enabled the repertoire to be enlarged.
 Stainer's skill on the organ was much respected, and he was regarded as "the finest organist Oxford had seen in many generations".
-The vice chancellor, Dr Francis Jeune, was an admirer and in 1861 appointed Stainer to the prestigious post of University Organist at the University Church of St Mary the Virgin.
+The vice chancellor, Francis Jeune, was an admirer and in 1861 appointed Stainer to the prestigious post of University Organist at the University Church of St Mary the Virgin.
 Here he was expected to play for a service every Sunday (at a later time in the morning than the Magdalen service).

 At this time he was composing liturgical music and developing his musical style.
 There were several anthems and two more technically assured multi-sectioned verse anthems, "Drop down, ye heavens from above" and "They were lovely and pleasant in their lives".
 His routine included two services daily, rehearsals, lectures, tutorials, attendance at Ouseley's lectures, and visits home to Southwark in the vacations.
 He must have performed his duties with diligence as his salary was raised by £10 a year and after 1862 he received an allowance towards his rent.